-For more than 25 years, Camp Live Oak has been an accredited camp by the American Camp Association (ACA).
-We pride ourselves on being the only accredited camp in Broward county and one of two in Miami Dade county.
+For more than 30 years, Camp Live Oak has been an accredited camp by the American Camp Association (ACA) and pride ourselves on being the only accredited camp in Broward county.
 Being accredited holds us to a standard of excellence that all camps should strive for.
 An accreditation does not come easy.
 We have gone through great lengths to comply with the more than 300 health, safety, and program quality standards.
 Below are FAQ about the accreditation process and what it means.

 What Does this Accreditation Mean?
 As an accredited camp, you can rest a sure knowing that extra steps and procedures have been implemented in securing the safety and health of your child.
 All of our staff have been fingerprinted and background checked on a local, state, and national levels and in addition, all staff are checked through the National Registry of Sexual Offenders and Predators.

 We also have a mandatory 25 hour staff training that each staff member must attend prior to the start of their employment.
 All activity area leaders, such as Archery and Canoeing Instructors and Lifeguards are certified in their areas of specialty, receiving Level 1 or higher instructor certifications.
 All staff members are certified in First Aid and CPR.